NikitaDergunov/DiplomAndroidApp/README.md

 # DiplomAndroidApp
-Work in progress.
-Android application and java server for control of the attendance of university classes.
+Android application and Java EE servlet server for control of the attendance of university classes. communication is via HTTP in JSON format
+Database is PostgreSQL